TheThinkingHome/Automations/blueprints/template/battery_sentinel.md

 This one is different.
 It was not refined over years while it ran quietly within my walls.
 It was asked for, by the community, for a problem the existing tools never solved.
 So I built it: imagined, drafted, edited, reimagined, debugged, and tested as hard as one house and an adversarial test suite allowed.
 I believe in it, but I cannot yet claim what years of uneventful running will allow me claim.

 That is why this is a beta release.
 It is genuinely useful today, and I run it on my own system.
 But if you use it, you are also helping test and refine it.
 Real homes are more varied than any one setup, and the edge cases that matter most are the ones I haven't thought of and cannot produce.
-If you hit something, the [community thread](https://xeazy.com/logbook/) is where it gets found and fixed.
+If you hit something, the [community thread](https://xeazy.com/logbook/d/42-the-battery-entity-sentinel-blueprints) is where it gets found and fixed.
 That is the deal: I have done my best to build it, and the community's use is what will make it solid.

 ## Why a Sensor, Not an Automation

 Most blueprints for this kind of job are automations: they run on a schedule, fire a notification, and that is the entire product.
 You get one alert and nothing in your system can read the result afterward.

 This builds a `sensor` instead.
 A sensor has a state and attributes that persist, and anything in Home Assistant can read it.
-That one difference is what puts the rest within reach.
 One sensor, many listeners:

-- **A notification**, the obvious one.
-A companion automation blueprint for this is planned.
+- **A notification automation**, the obvious one.
+A companion automation blueprint for this in the works.
 - **A dashboard card** that lists the low devices with area and battery type, so a glance tells you what to grab from the drawer.
 - **A to-do or shopping list**, each low cell dropped onto a list so the right battery is bought before the swap.
 - **A voice summary** through Assist, asking which batteries need attention before you head out.